 no dynamo manufacturer makes a 150mm OLD hub nor a 135mm with a 15mm axle which could be spaced to fit the 150mm fork.
 Schmidt’s Original Nabendynamo (SON) are the only manufacturer of 135 mm fatbike dynamos, with their SON 28 135 Disc model but it is a quick-release 10mm axle which is no go for my Salsa Bearpaw 150 for.
 This means I have to re-think my power supply needs which I discuss later in this blog post.

-Watching my build cost creep up I have decided to use the Salsa front and rear hubs which are supplied as part of the frameset by Bike24.com for now and maybe look at this further down the track when I need to.
+With the decision to go to a SON 28 15 150 dynamo hub, I now only have Salsa rear hub which was supplied as part of the frameset by Bike24.com.
 I am assuming the supplied Salsa hubs are a Salsa Fat Conversion 150 front hub and a the rear a Mukluk 2 rear hub.
 For the spokes I will need to discuss this further with Adrian at Melody Wheels as Adrian will be tasked with the wheel build.
 The front hub comes supplied with a Rockshox Maxle Lite 15mm x 150mm thru axle and the rear hub with Salsa Flip-off skewer.

 An alternative is the Surly Marge Lite rims which are a 32 hole 65 mm weighing 690g each or the DT Swiss Fatbike BR710 Big Ride at 680g or the Dice Ollie 55, a tubeless 32 hole rim from Dirt Works Australia own brand, Dice Parts Co.
 The Ollie 55 weighs in at 596g and the 80mm variant, the Ollie 80 weighs in at 850g.
 The advantage with the Dice Ollie rims is they are meant to be tubeless ready.